synxty/idea/world.md

 ### Roles

-A **Character**’s **Role** is a natural extension of their innate attributes, and overall essence, including their physical appearance.
+**Roles** determine a **Character**’s function in battle and their contribution to a team’s strategy.
+They are a natural extension of their innate attributes, and overall essence, including their physical appearance.
 As each Character progresses on their journey, their specific combination of natural talents often inclines them toward a certain path, hinting at the **Role** they are likely to embody.
 This process further enhances their physical traits, adapting their appearance to better fit their evolving **Role**.

 Through rigorous training and focused development, they fully embrace their **Role**, mastering the skills that resonate with their nature and ensuring that each **Character** becomes a unique and essential part of the world.
 These **Roles** not only define a **Character**’s function in battle but also shape their reputation and interactions within the world of **Univium**.